TheMulQuaBio/TMQB/content/notebooks/Appendix-HighPerformanceComputing.md

 # Introduction to High-Performance Computing (HPC)

 High-Performance Computing (HPC) refers to the use of supercomputers or parallel computing techniques to perform complex computations quickly.
 HPC systems aggregate computing resources to solve problems that would be unfeasible or time-consuming using conventional methods.
 These systems play a critical role in research fields like bioinformatics, physics, climate modeling, and engineering.

 ## Why Use HPC?

-HPC allows researchers to perform large-scale computations, making it essential for various tasks:

--   **Handling Big Data**: HPC systems can process massive datasets, which is crucial in genomics, climate science, and social data analysis.

--   **Simulations and Modeling**: Scientists use HPC to model physical systems (e.g., weather prediction, molecular dynamics) with high accuracy.

--   **Complex Problem Solving**: HPC enables solving computationally intensive tasks such as optimisation problems and fluid dynamics.

-By pooling together vast resources, HPC allows tasks to be performed more efficiently than on standard desktop computers.
+High-Performance computing is a game-changer for tackling some of the most challenging problems today in science, engineering, and data analysis.
+Imagine you are working with a data set so large that a normal desktop computer would take days to weeks to process it - HPCs are able to handle the task in hours or even minutes because of the combined power of many interconnected processors and computers, enabling the simultaneous processing of data.
+For example, fields like genomics rely on HPC to analyse DNA sequences across entire populations, while climate scientists use it to model weather patterns with high accuracy.
+Similarly, researchers working on optimisation problems, such as desgigning efficient supply chains or fluid dynamics depend on HPC to handle the scale of calculations involved in their modelling.

+But how do HPCs achieve better results in less time?
+This is because of parallel computing, which is the ability to divide large tasks into smaller pieces that can be completed simultaneously.
+You can think of this like a group of people working together to build a house - each person has a specific task which they work on at the same time, finishing the job faster.
+In genomics, for example, modern sequence alignment methods align genomes by splitting up the sequences, and aligning individual chunks to each other until they are successfully aligned, in parallel - a much more efficient method than loading entire genomes (hundreds of millions, to even billions of nucleotides) and placing each genome alongside another to match it, sequentially.

+So, when should you consider using HPC?
+- If you’re running simulations that require thousands of iterations—like predicting how a hurricane might behave over time—or working with massive datasets, such as analyzing millions of genomic sequences, HPC is essential.
+- It’s also a great choice when your tasks can be automated, like running multiple models or simulations at once, freeing you to focus on interpreting the results.
+HPC systems are particularly powerful for long-running tasks that demand significant memory or computational power, making them ideal for tasks that go far beyond the capabilities of standard desktop computers.

+By mastering key high-performance computing concepts, you’ll gain an understanding of how problems can be approached more efficiently, tackle larger datasets, and expand the scale of what’s possible in your field.

 ------------------------------------------------------------------------

 ## Key Computer Hardware Vocabulary
+It's good to first familiarise yourself with some computer hardware terms that are frequently used.
+Whether you're running code locally or on an HPC, you can run into limitations with system you are using, informing not only your methods development and hardware optimisation, but also allows you to troubleshoot performance issues and make informed decisions about how to structure your computational tasks.

-**CPU (Central Processing Unit)** – Often referred to as the computer’s “brain,” the CPU is responsible for executing instructions, managing data, and interacting with memory.
+- **CPU (Central Processing Unit)** – Often referred to as the computer’s “brain,” the CPU is responsible for executing instructions, managing data, and interacting with memory.
 In all modern computers, including HPCs, CPUs consist of multiple cores that allow for the simultaneous execution of multiple instructions.

-**CPU Core** – A core is a processing unit within a CPU that can execute instructions independently.
+- **CPU Core** – A core is a processing unit within a CPU that can execute instructions independently.
 Cores are designed to handle multiple threads, enabling more efficient processing of tasks.
 Each core and thread can execute its own set of instructions, allowing for parallel execution of workloads, which is essential for complex computations and multitasking.

-**Thread** – A thread is the smallest unit of execution within a process.
+- **Thread** – A thread is the smallest unit of execution within a process.
 In most modern high-performance computing (HPC) systems, processes are divided into threads rather than cores, allowing for efficient resource utilisation through multithreading.
 This enables